jeremyreeder/gridscout/README.md

-# GridScout™
+# GridScout™ Map

 ## Search Google Maps from the terminal, get results in MGRS

-GridScout™ is a console-based tool for bulk collection of location data, including MGRS coordinates, to be used by intelligence analysts.
+GridScout™ Map is a console-based tool for bulk collection of location data, including MGRS coordinates, to be used by intelligence analysts.
 It uses Google's _Places API_.